microsoft/fabrikate/README.md

           elasticsearch.url: "http://elasticsearch-client.elasticsearch.svc.cluster.local:9200"
 ```

-This `common` configuration, which applies to all environments, can be mixed with more specific configuration.
+This `cloud-native` `common` configuration, which applies to all environments, can be mixed with more specific configuration.
 For example, let's say that we were deploying this in Azure and wanted to utilize its `managed-premium` SSD storage class for Elasticsearch, but only in `azure` deployments.
 We can build an `azure` configuration that allows us to do exactly that, and Fabrikate has a convenience function called `set` that enables to do exactly that:

 ```
 $ fab set --environment azure --subcomponent cloud-native.elasticsearch data.persistence.storageClass="managed-premium" master.persistence.storageClass="managed-premium"